wordslab-org/wordslab-notebooks/README.md

 - **no access control or security measures** are implemented

 ## Windows installation instructions

+### 0. Update your system software to the latest version

+Go to Windows Settings -> Windows Update and make sure the latest version of Windows 10 or 11 is installed.

+If you have a Nvidia GPU: open GeForce Experience -> Drivers tab and make sure the latest version of the Nvidia device driver is installed.

 ### 1. Choose the parent directory where you want to install wordslab-notebooks